ribesstefano/chalmers_dat340_applied_machine_learning/README.md

 ## Writing Assignment 1: A graph placement methodology for fast chip design

-A summary of the paper *"A graph placement methodology for fast chip design"*, by Mirhoseini et al., Nature 2021.
+The report includes a summary of the paper *"A graph placement methodology for fast chip design"*, by Mirhoseini et al., Nature 2021.

 ## Writing Assignment 2: Breaking Things is Easy